 - ¼ cup chopped parsley (or other leafy herb)

-- a few pinches of red pepper flakes
+- A few pinches of red pepper flakes (optional)

 - Place chopped kale leaves in a large bowl, drizzle with a tiny bit of olive oil and a few pinches of salt.
 Using your hands, rub the leaves together massaging the kale until it becomes soft and darker in color.
 Toss with half of the dressing.
 Set aside.